DEGrubabuaDEV/Advanced-Welcome-Title/README.md

 A Minecraft spigot plugin that gives you a fully customisable welcome title.

 # Install
-Download the latest version of the plugin and put the file into the 'plugins' folder of your Spigot Server
+Download the latest version of the plugin and put the file into the 'plugins' folder of your Minecraft Spigot Server

 # Usage
 Here are the commands you can use to customise the welcome title: